-In addition to these requirements, the annual report should include a revised schedule and budget of project activities only if there are significant deviations from the original proposal.
+An annual report should include a revised schedule and budget of project activities only if there are significant deviations from the original proposal.

 Accomplishments toward project goals will be evaluated by reference to indicators such as, but not limited to, the metrics outlined above.
 NASA may approve no-cost extensions when requested by the recipient in accordance with the NASA Grant and Cooperative Agreement Handbook.